 School Finance: School Choice

-The school choice assessment and tuition amounts due to be incorporated into the June 29, 2012 local aid distribution have been finalized.
-On June 29th the State Treasurer's office will process the remaining portion of the assessments and tuition, net of the amounts paid in the December, 2011 and March, 2012 quarterly local aid distributions.
+The school choice assessment and tuition amounts that will be incorporated into the June 30, 2017 local aid distribution have been finalized.
+On June 30th the State Treasurer's office will process the remaining portion of the annual assessments and tuition, net of the amounts paid in the monthly local aid distributions over the first eleven months of the fiscal year.

-A district summary spreadsheet shows the number of full-time equivalent pupils and tuition amounts for the 174 receiving districts and 283 sending districts involved in this program.
-During FY12 there were 13,860 full-time equivalent pupils participating, with total tuition amounting to $73,141,090.
-After incorporating $17,708 of adjustments to FY11 tuition, the net tuition statewide is $73,213,001.
+A district summary workbook lists all receiving and sending districts' full-time equivalent pupils and tuition amounts for the year.
+There were 190 receiving districts and 313 sending districts.
+There were 16,353 full-time equivalent pupils participating, with total tuition amounting to $99,975,747.
+After incorporating $40,355 of adjustments to FY16 tuition, the net tuition statewide is $99,935,392.

 School Choice Tuition Rates are calculated for regular and vocational programs.
-FY12 school choice tuition rates are set at 75 percent of the FY11 operating cost per full-time equivalent pupil for the receiving school district, with a cap of $5,000.
+FY17 school choice tuition rates are set at 75 percent of the FY16 operating cost per full-time equivalent pupil for the receiving school district, with a cap of $5,000.
+All districts are now at that cap.
 In addition, the actual special education cost for each pupil with an individualized education plan is paid in full by the sending district.
-That amount is determined using the same rate methodology for specific services as is used in the special education circuit-breaker program.
+That amount is determined using the same rate methodology for specific services as is used in the special education circuit breaker program.

-If you have any questions about this information, please contact Roger Hatch of the Office of School Finance, at (781) 338-6527 firstname.lastname@example.org.
+If you have any questions about this information, please contact Rob O'Donnell in the Office of District and School Finance at (781) 338-6512 or via email at email@example.com.